abhishekaryangiri/quiz-app/README.md

    git clone https://github.com/abhishekaryangiri/quiz-app.git
    cd desktop/github/quiz-app(local path)
    ```
+3. or download this repository from github repo and unzip it and import the project as maven.
+4. set correct db configuration and set all configurations.
+5. 5. run as springboot app
 ## 2. Run the Application
 1. Ensure Java (JDK 1.8) and Maven are installed.
 2. Build the project: